 Immunizations train your child's immune system to make antibodies to protect them

 The cells of both parts of the immune system are made in different organs of the body,

 Adenoids.
 Two glands located at the back of the nasal passage.

 Bone marrow.
 The soft, spongy tissue found in bone cavities.

 Lymph nodes.
-Small organs shaped like beans, which are located throughout the body and connect
+Small organs shaped like beans, which are located all over the body and connect via

 Lymphatic vessels.
-A network of channels throughout the body that carries lymphocytes to the lymphoid
+A network of channels all over the body that carries lymphocytes to the lymphoid organs

 Spleen.
-A fist-sized organ located in the abdominal cavity.
+A fist-sized organ located in the belly (abdominal) cavity.

 Thymus.
-Two lobes that join in front of the trachea behind the breastbone.
+Two lobes that join in front of the windpipe (trachea) behind the breastbone.